xspanger3770/ZejfSeis/README.md

 # Drum tab

 The drum tab allows you to browse the recorded data.
 Each line represents a time interval whose start is labeled on the left side - red numbers indicating hours and gray ones minutes.
 On default, each line is 10 minutes.
-This can be changed in `Settings->Drum Settings`.
+For navigation you can scroll with your mouse or you can use buttons on the upper control panel. `<` will move the drum by one line and `<<` will move it by 10 lines.
+By pressing the `Now` button you will move the drum to the latest data and for accessing older data you can use the `Goto` button and enter specific date and time. <br>
+The drum can be configured by accessing `Settings->Drum Settings` - by changing the value `Gain` you can adjust the scale of the waveform and you can increase the `Decimate` field to lower the waveform resolution for better performance.

 ![](https://user-images.githubusercontent.com/100421968/230572243-ad604679-4adf-420e-9f8f-30c36f75cf50.png)